auralangco/aura/README.md

 There are no variables in Aura, you may give aliases to values, and that's it.

-### Lazyness

-Computations are not done until it's absolutely required.
-This may increase memory usage, but gives Aura superpowers.

 ### Functional

 Aura implements several functional programming features such as: